JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### In which IDE should I work on my cross-platform app?

-We recommend using JetBrains Fleet code editor or Android Studio IDE, depending on your project needs and expectations.
+We recommend using the Android Studio IDE to work with Kotlin Multiplatform projects.
-Learn more about which one to choose in [Recommended IDEs and code editors](recommended-ides.md).
+Read more about available alternatives in [Recommended IDEs and code editors](recommended-ides.md).

 ### How do I create a new Kotlin Multiplatform project?